MineInAbyss/geary/docs/quickstart.md

 ```

-> Most of Geary is prepared for Kotlin multiplatform but currently only the JVM target is fully implemented.
+Most of Geary is prepared for Kotlin multiplatform but currently only the JVM target is fully implemented.

-{style="note"}
+{.info}

 ## Define components